Were You Arrested For Marijuana Possession Or Sale?

 - Possession of drug paraphernalia (such as scales or balances) – a misdemeanor for first offenders and a felony for subsequent offenses.
 For first offenders, the consequences could include a year in prison.
 For repeat offenders, the consequences could include seven years in prison and $5,000 in fines.

-Following Your Drug Arrest, Speak To NYC Defense Attorney Jason Steinberger
+Following Your Drug Arrest, Speak To Bronx Marijuana Defense Attorney Jason Steinberger